 So I had two weeks of PITA, sitting on multiple cushions, feeling like an ancient weaver and taking ibuprofen when it got too bad before I could return to Perth on the way to the Adelaide meeting.

-I went straight to see Lee, as I was not looking forward to 3-4 hours on the plane after an unpleasant 5 hours drive to Perth and this time she decided release was needed through the sacroilliac area and planned additional moves to address the illiolumbar, posterior sacral, sacrospinous and sacrotuberous ligaments.
+I went straight to see Lee, as I was not looking forward to 3-4 hours on the plane after an unpleasant 5 hours drive to Perth.
+This time she decided release was needed through the sacroilliac area, and planned additional moves to address the illiolumbar, posterior sacral, sacrospinous and sacrotuberous ligaments.

 Treatment followed a typical lower back Bowen Therapy approach covering most of the muscle groups identified above.
 Also she included a series of moves around the Greater Trochanter crossing the insertions of the Quadratus Femoris, Obturator Externus, Gemullus Inferior, Obturator Internus, Gemullus Superior, Piriformis, Gluteus Medius and Gluteus Minimus.
 The moves that appeared to make the difference were, in my case, those addressing the illiolumbar, sacroilliac and sacrotubureous ligaments.
 Lee commented that the left sacrotuberous ligament in particular appeared tightened and therefore shortened placing further load onto the ischial tuberosity in addition to the left adductor magnus.

-I maintained my water and ibuprofen regimen and was able to sit for extended periods without the previous pain levels and the trip the following day to Adelaide, in the standard uncomfortable seat, was achieved with only nominal discomfort.
+I maintained my water and ibuprofen regimen and was able to sit for extended periods without the previous pain levels.
+The trip the following day to Adelaide, in the standard uncomfortable seat, was achieved with only nominal discomfort.

-I thought that this would provide a useful case study as it includes a therapist and client view, treatment regimen and related experiences and may be of value when encountering clients or friends who fall into the at risk categories of athletes, bicycle riders, wheel chair confined persons, and fools who think they are still like Arnie!!
+I thought that this would provide a useful case study as it includes a therapist and client view, treatment regimen and related experiences.
+It may be of value when encountering clients or friends who fall into the at risk categories of athletes, bicycle riders, wheelchair-confined persons, and fools who think they are still like Arnie!!